TRANSFORM- 2020-2021 Events

 01/21/2021

 In 2019, the National Academies of Sciences, Engineering and Medicine issued a ground-breaking report, The Promise of Adolescence: Realizing Opportunity for All Youth.
-In this presentation, Susan Vivian Mangold, an author on this report, will present her findings and describe how adolescent developmental science can be applied to child-serving systems, including the child welfare and juvenile justice systems.
-Through the findings of the report, Ms. Mangold will discuss many of the leading issues for youth, families and advocates working to transform the child welfare and juvenile justice systems.
+In this presentation, Susan Vivian Mangold, an author on this report, presented her findings and described how adolescent developmental science can be applied to child-serving systems, including the child welfare and juvenile justice systems.
+Through the findings of the report, Ms. Mangold discussed many of the leading issues for youth, families, and advocates working to transform the child welfare and juvenile justice systems.

 Click here to access a recording of this webinar.